craftercms/docs/source/developers/projects/craftercms/index.rst

 BUNDLE
 ^^^^^^

-The Gradle task ``bundle`` will build a deployable and distributable bundle of Crafter CMS for the authoring and/or delivery environments.
+The Gradle task ``bundle`` will build a deployable and distributable archive of Crafter CMS for the authoring and/or delivery environments.
 This will generate zip and tar files ready to be unarchived and run.

     .. code-block:: bash